 - Real-time messaging – Virgil + Firebase (with HIPAA compliance)

 Even if you don’t use any of those things, chances are you won’t need to build everything from scratch.
+For instance, teledentistry software can be developed using Opentok and Virgil for enabling secure communication via video and messaging.

 Step 9: Consider Wearables